jahnavijasti/data-512-FinalProject/README.md

 ## Goal of the project
 The goal of the project is to find

-•	Countries with highest rate of unemployment
+•	Countries with highest/lowest rate of unemployment

 •	Countries with increasing/decreasing rate of unemployment over the years